MarCO-COrle0NE/weak-to-strong/README.md

 - [facebookresearch / DomainBed](https://github.com/facebookresearch/DomainBed) — A suite for benchmarking domain generalization algorithms.
 We used their code for visual tasks in the initial stage of our work. :contentReference[oaicite:1]{index=1}

 ## Authors
-Yijun Dong
+Yijun Dong,
-Yicheng Li
+Yicheng Li,
-Yunai Li
+Yunai Li,
-Jason D. Lee
+Jason D. Lee,
 Qi Lei